classroomtechtools/ContextManager/README.md

 Project code is: `MY_Ti1O7GqK78zDPukpS-gnnHlT3Tf0e1`.
 The default identifier is `ContextManager`, you use the `.create` function to get the context variable, on which you declare the head, body, and tail as needed.

-This package is documented with jsdoc, and so full API details are exposed via the [docs folder](docs/index.html).
+This package is documented with jsdoc, and so [API details are fully documented](https://classroomtechtools.github.io/ContextManager/index.html).
 You'll notice that the online IDE has limited ability to read jsdoc properly, so please do use the API for a full explanation.

 ## Example 1